Keyboard shortcuts

 name = "local-chipyard"

-description = "Local registry of available ip"
+description = "Local registry of available projects"

 root = "./channels/local-chipyard"